DataDog/dd-opentracing-cpp/doc/configuration.md

 - **Default value**: `[]`

 ### Span Sampling Rules File
 Span sampling rules (see above) can be specified in their own file.
+The value of the `DD_SPAN_SAMPLING_RULES_FILE` environment variable is the path to a file whose contents are the span sampling rules JSON array.

 - **Environment variable**: `DD_SPAN_SAMPLING_RULES_FILE`